-There would also be a requirement that the personal information is necessary to determine whether to proceed with the transaction and/or complete the transaction.
+There would also be a requirement that the personal information is necessary to determine

-&lt;sup>50 Bill C-29, supra, s.
-2(3) Ibid, s.
+50 Bill C-29, supra, s.
+2(3) 51 Ibid, s.
 7

-&lt;sup>52 Ibid, s.
+52 Ibid, s.
 7

 Again, following the Alberta and BC Acts, the Model Order, and some of the principles discussed in Axelrod and Re Gauntlet, after the transaction is completed, the third party may use and disclose the personal information without the knowledge or consent of the individual only if the organization agrees to use and disclose the personal information under its control solely for the purposes for which the personal information was collected or permitted to be used or disclosed before the transaction was completed.
 Bill C-29 however adds that the agreement should provide for the protection of that information by security safeguards appropriate to the sensitivity of the information, and to give effect to any withdrawal of consent made in accordance with PIPEDA's clause 4.3.8 of Schedule 1.